-Task 3- What do you know about British politics?-
+What do you know about British politics?-Task 3

-Task 4- Use Internet research to answer the following questions:
+Use Internet research to answer the following questions:

 - 1. How many MPs sit in the House of Commons? - 2.
 What is the job of an MP? - 3.
 How many MPs do the following parties have in the House of Commons: Conservatives, Labour, Liberal Democrats, Scottish National Party (SNP), Plaid Cymru, Green Party, Sinn Fein, Social Democratic and Labour Party (SDLP), Democratic Unionist Party (DUP)? - 4.
 Sinn Fein do not take their seats in the House of Commons.
 Why? - 5.
-Due to this, how many MPs sit in the House of Commons in reality? - 6.
+Who is the Leader of the Opposition?
+What is their name?
+What is their role? - 6.
 What majority does the Conservative Party currently have in the House of Commons? - 7.
 Who is the current Speaker of the House of Commons? - 8.
 What is the job of the Speaker? - 9.
-Who currently hold the positions of: Prime Minister, Chancellor of the Exchequer, Foreign Secretary, Home Secretary? - 10.
-What do the roles of Prime Minister, Chancellor of the Exchequer, Foreign Secretary, Home Secretary involve?
+Who currently hold the positions of: Prime Minister, Chancellor of the Exchequer, Foreign Secretary, Home Secretary?

+10. What do the roles of Prime Minister, Chancellor of the Exchequer, Foreign Secretary, Home Secretary involve?